How does Rest Less make money

 3. Flesh out your request

 Here’s where you can spend a little time making your case.
-If your reasons for needing a more flexible arrangement are to do with caring for a sick partner, for example, this might be a persuasive reason that’s worth sharing.
+If your reasons for needing a more flexible arrangement are so you can care for a sick partner, for example, this might be a persuasive reason that’s worth sharing.

 If it’s that you no longer want to do the gruelling commute every day, you could frame a request for hybrid or remote working around the extra energy and time you can give to your job – perhaps including something about how peaceful and productive you find the home working environment.

-If you predict any concerns your employer will have with your request, you can address them here. too.
-Maybe they want you to attend in-person client meetings.
-In this case, you could assure them that you are committed to ensuring your client meetings will not be affected by the change, and demonstrate how this will work.
+If you predict any concerns your employer will have with your request, you can address them here, too.
+Perhaps you’re expected to attend in-person client meetings.
+In this case, you could assure them that you’re committed to ensuring these won’t be affected by the change, and demonstrate how this will work.

 After submitting your flexible working request

-Your employer has two months to discuss and decide on whether or not to grant you your request.
+Your employer has two months to discuss and decide whether to grant your request.
 During this time, they might ask to talk to you some more about the change you’ve proposed.

-The following tips may also help you manage any negotiations that might take place at this time…
+The following tips may also help you manage any negotiations that take place at this time…

 Be prepared to compromise

-It’s a good idea to hope for the best, but to be ready to compromise on some things.
-Try to have alternatives already in mind that will still work for you, but that show you’re taking a collaborative and positive approach to finding a solution.
+It’s a good idea to hope for the best, but to be ready to compromise.
+Try to have alternatives already in mind that will still work for you, but show you’re taking a collaborative and positive approach to finding a solution.

 Suggest a trial period

-If your employer is sounding a bit unsure about the whole thing, but isn’t giving you a hard no, why not suggest a trial period, during which you can set their mind at ease about any worries they might have?
+If your employer is sounding unsure about the whole thing, but isn’t giving you a hard no, why not suggest a trial period, where you can set their mind at ease about any worries they might have?

 Getting a response